SharePoint/sp-dev-docs/docs/general-development/debugging-sharepoint-server-workflows.md

 ---
-title: Debugging SharePoint Server 2013 workflows ms.prod: SHAREPOINT ms.assetid: a5adf39b-8640-4871-be60-b786dcf9fafc
+title: Debugging SharePoint workflows ms.prod: SHAREPOINT ms.assetid: a5adf39b-8640-4871-be60-b786dcf9fafc
 ---

-# Debugging SharePoint Server 2013 workflows
+# Debugging SharePoint workflows
-Demonstrates how SharePoint Server 2013 now relies on Workflow Manager 1.0 for all workflow processing and management, and demonstrates debugging options.
+Demonstrates how SharePoint now relies on Workflow Manager 1.0 for all workflow processing and management, and demonstrates debugging options.
  **Provided by:** [Andrew Connell](http://social.msdn.microsoft.com/profile/andrew%20connell%20%5bmvp%5d/),  [www.AndrewConnell.com](http://www.andrewconnell.com)

-Microsoft has taken a different approach to workflows in SharePoint Server 2013 than in previous versions of SharePoint.
+Microsoft has taken a different approach to workflows in SharePoint than in previous versions of SharePoint.
 The workflow team worked with the Azure team to create a new product called Workflow Manager.
 Workflow Manager hosts the latest version of the Windows Workflow Foundation runtime and all the necessary services in an available and scalable way.
 It takes advantage of the Microsoft Azure Service Bus for performance and scalability, and when deployed, it runs exactly the same in an on-premises deployment as in the cloud, similar to Office 365.
-SharePoint 2013 is then connected and configured to hand off all workflow execution and related tasks to the Workflow Manager farm.
+SharePoint is then connected and configured to hand off all workflow execution and related tasks to the Workflow Manager farm.

 This change in the architecture required some changes to the two primary workflow authoring tools (SharePoint Designer 2013 and Visual Studio 2012) customers used to create custom workflows.
 However, the debugging techniques employed by developers in SharePoint 2007 and SharePoint 2010 still apply.
-The new architecture allows for a new option for workflows created using either SharePoint Designer 2013 or Visual Studio 2012 in that Fiddler can be used to monitor traffic between SharePoint Server 2013 and Workflow Manager.
+The new architecture allows for a new option for workflows created using either SharePoint Designer 2013 or Visual Studio 2012 in that Fiddler can be used to monitor traffic between SharePoint and Workflow Manager.

-## SharePoint 2013 workflow debugging overview
+## SharePoint workflow debugging overview

-Debugging custom workflows created for SharePoint Server 2013 resembles previous versions, including SharePoint 2010 and SharePoint 2007.
+Debugging custom workflows created for SharePoint resembles previous versions, including SharePoint 2010 and SharePoint 2007.
 Some debugging options available will depend on the tool that is used to create the workflow (SharePoint Designer 2013 or Visual Studio 2012) and the kind of SharePoint deployment, such as on-premises or Office 365 (hosted).